PatrickLandin/Class-Roster/README.md

 Foundations 2 iOS Homework
 Class Roster

+Homework #7:

+Create a custom table view cell with an image view and label Convert your app to use your custom cell instead of a regular uitableviewcell Create a plist with a root array, and fill it with dictionaries, each with a last name and first name key value pairing.
+In code, load and parse through the plist and create a person object for each dictionary.
+Add each person to your people array so your table view can show these people.

 Homework #6:

 Implement a UIImagePickerController into your app.
 Launch via a button press, just like i did in class.